xjsender/haoide/README.md

 + 7. ```input :```, list all suffix of all visualforce Components
 + 8. ```input space```, list all attributes of tags, if tag attribute has predefined values, output attr, otherwise, output attr="$1"
 + 9. ```input =```, list all values of this corresponding attributes
++ 10. If sobject field type is picklist, after you input ```acc.StageName```, all available picklist values will be shown

 ### Completions Screenshots
 <img src="https://raw.github.com/xjsender/SublimeApexScreenshot/master/apex.jpg" /><br/>